 The Eternal and Existential Question – Who Am I?

-I’m the author of Grow Your Own Spices: Harvest homegrown ginger, turmeric, saffron, wasabi, vanilla, cardamom, and other incredible spices — no matter where you live.
+I’m also the author of Grow Your Own Spices: Harvest homegrown ginger, turmeric, saffron, wasabi, vanilla, cardamom, and other incredible spices — no matter where you live.
 It has lots of info about beginner and advanced gardening techniques so you can expand your food production (for more than just spices).
 Honestly, it’s a beautiful gardening book and even has practical herbal medicine tips and stunning illustrations from my friends Lindsey Feldpausch and Greta Moore.
 (Also, just an FYI, since this website is not monetized and I am not getting paid indirectly for the content you read, buying my book is a great way for you to show your support for me if you like the information here.)

-I also teach classes in my community related to edible landscaping and organic gardening.
+For some extracurricular fun, I teach classes in my community related to edible landscaping and organic gardening.
 Lately, I teach classes online too.
 So, if you want to hear me speak with obsessive enthusiasm about composting, growing garlic, spice gardening, cooking easy but amazing food, or whatever else I am fascinated by at the time – you may not need to drive to Surry County, North Carolina.

-I created this website to share my experience homesteading for pleasure with people like you — who care about homemade, homegrown, home-based fun.
+For the record, I created this website to share my experience homesteading for pleasure with people like you — who care about homemade, homegrown, and home-based fun.
 But I’m not a social media guru who collects followers like grains of sand on a beach with my incredible marketing savvy.
 (Sometimes I wish I was just to help turn more people on to this beautiful lifestyle!)
 I’m just a homesteader and writer who wants to share my love for more environmentally sustainable and pleasurable living with others who interested in doing similar things.

-You can expect me to act like a uniquely flawed human – and not some branded/polished version of myself – on this website.
+So, you can expect me to act like a uniquely flawed human – and not some branded/polished version of myself – on this website.
 And as my chickens and ducks (who are constantly watching me like…all the time) will tell you, I am totally flocked up!